sidharaj108/IMAGE-CAPTIONING-AND-SEGMENTATION/README.markdown

 # Image Captioning and Segmentation Project

 This project combines **Image And Video Captioning** and **Image Segmentation** using deep learning.
-It generates descriptive captions for images and segments objects within them, built with TensorFlow, Detectron2, and Streamlit.
+It generates descriptive captions for images and videos and segments objects within them, built with TensorFlow, Detectron2, BLIP and Streamlit.

 ## Features
 - **Image Captioning**: Generates text descriptions for images using InceptionV3 (placeholder captioning).